nngogol/PySimpleGUIDocGen/db/2_readme.md

 Realtime - This is another async window button.
 Normal button clicks occur after a button's click is released.
 Realtime buttons report a click the entire time the button is held down.

-Most programs will use a combination of shortcut button calls (Submit, Cancel, etc), normal Buttons which leave the windows open and CloseButtons that close the window when clicked.
+Most programs will use a combination of shortcut button calls (Submit, Cancel, etc.), normal Buttons which leave the windows open and CloseButtons that close the window when clicked.

 Sometimes there are multiple names for the same function.
 This is simply to make the job of the programmer quicker and easier.
 Or they are old names that are no longer used but kept around so that existing programs don't break.